TheSharkhead2/Primality_Testing/README.md

 end # function fermat_prime
 ```

-According to [Wikipedia](https://en.wikipedia.org/wiki/Fermat_primality_test#:~:text=If%20one%20wants%20to%20test,a%20if%20p%20is%20composite.), this algorithm should run in O(k log²n log n log n) = O(k log²n) time.
+According to [Wikipedia](https://en.wikipedia.org/wiki/Fermat_primality_test#:~:text=If%20one%20wants%20to%20test,a%20if%20p%20is%20composite.), this algorithm should run in O(k log²n log log n) = O(k log²n) time.
 Where most of this running time comes from good algorithms for fast modular exponentiation.
 The k is what controls the "number of operations" in a sense which is theoretically just constant, so hence why really this is the running time of fast modular exponentiation.
 I am slightly worried that Julia has not implemented this, and I will therefore not find this running time, but I guess only testing will tell.

 And after the first round of testing, the algorithm had a 0% accuracy...
 That is weird, it should definitely be higher than that...
 Well, it found an integer overflow.
 Who would have know that 14^(21 - 1) = -6175693061724569600.
 This is personally news to me...